Check this report template live or use it with your own data!

 I strongly believe that all clients have different objectives and contexts.
 So, the metrics they should use in their dashboards differ from one to another.

 But, some metrics are almost always found in clients’ dashboards.
 Especially when it comes to creating an executive dashboard template.

 After all, all businesses end up using the same kind of tool to promote their products or services (SEO, emails, social media, etc.)

 Below you’ll find questions that clients are always asking and metrics that are often found in executive summary dashboards sent to web agency clients.

-Again, before diving in this metric list, be sure to read my 7 golden rules to creating kickass dashboard article to be sure you create a dashboard that will really be useful to your readers.
+Again, before diving into this metric list, be sure to read my 7 golden rules to creating kickass dashboard article to be sure you create a dashboard that will really be useful to your readers.